cnabio/cnab-spec/101-bundle-json.md

 The fields are defined as follows:

 - `custom` defines the wrapper object for extensions
-  - EXTENSION NAME: a unique name for an extension.
+  - `EXTENSION NAME`: a unique name for an extension.
 Names SHOULD follow the dotted name format described earlier in this section.
   - The value of the extension must be valid JSON, but is otherwise undefined.

 The usage of extensions is undefined.
 However, bundles SHOULD be installable by runtimes that do not understand the extensions.